 'Cap' on Tier 2 migrants

-From 6 April 2011, an annual limit of 20,700 has been imposed on the number of certificates of sponsorship that can be generated under the Tier 2 (General) category where the migrant is currently based outside the UK and their proposed salary is under £150,000.
+There is an annual limit of 20,700 imposed on the number of certificates of sponsorship that can be generated under the Tier 2 (General) category where the migrant is based outside the UK and their proposed salary is under £159,600.
 These are known as 'restricted' certificates of sponsorship.

 Applications for restricted certificates of sponsorship are considered by a panel on a case by case basis each month.